 Writing is a solitary activity.
 Most people prefer to work in a quiet environment with no distractions to be more creative.
 Numerous authors have confessed to how lonely their lives are.
 You can go days without any human interactions, except perhaps with your cat, dog, or plant if you have one.
-Unless you are an introvert who enjoys their own company and doesn’t like social interactions, this loneliness can get to you and affect your mental health, and thus, your creativity.
+Unless you are an introvert who enjoys your own company and you don’t like social interactions, this loneliness can get to you and affect your mental health, and thus, your creativity.

 READ ALSO: 8 Tips to Manage Money When You’re Broke

 Studies show that writers are at greater risk of becoming depressed.
 Perhaps this is why tragedies are the best works of literature.
 You spend too many hours in your own head with your thoughts; building fictional worlds, forming ideas, and connecting the dots between them.
 All this time spent in your head with no one to interact with can lead you to depression.
 Other than isolation, irregular pay and criticism can also contribute to this.

 Writing is stressful.
 If you work on your own terms, for example, if you run a blog, this might not be as much, but for professional writers, such as book authors, columnists, and freelancers, you can get stressed as you try to meet deadlines.
 Furthermore, coming up with consistent new content ideas is just as stressful and even worse when you experience writer’s block.

 As a writer, having a bit of anxiety is fine.
 It shows that you care about the content you’re offering your audience.
 However, sometimes you might feel uncomfortable writing on a particular topic and get negative feelings every time you think of writing it.
 This might lead to procrastination and make you even more anxious as the deadline approaches.
 And in the worst-case scenario, the anxiety can be so severe that you end up experiencing writer’s block.